huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_node.md

 * `auto_renew` - (Optional, String, ForceNew) Specifies whether auto renew is enabled.
     Valid values are "true" and "false".
 Changing this creates a new resource.

+* `runtime` - (Optional, String, ForceNew) Specifies the runtime of the CCE node.
+Valid values are *docker* and *containerd*.
+    Changing this creates a new resource.

 * `extend_param` - (Optional, Map, ForceNew) Extended parameter.
 Changing this parameter will create a new resource.
 Availiable keys :

   * `agency_name` - Specifies the agency name to provide temporary credentials for CCE node to access other cloud services.